Bilkbilkmi (Graveside) gorge campground

-This magical location boasts a gorgeous plunge pool and cascading waterfall set in lush surroundings.
+This magical location boasts a gorgeous cascading waterfall set in lush surroundings.

 This is a challenging campground to get to, taking about three hours to navigate the 60 km 4WD track to the camping area.

 You can park at the end of this track and do a day visit or camp in the gorge itself.
 The gorge is a challenging 4 km walk from the car park through open woodlands and monsoon thickets to the cascades.

 This is a true bush camping experience and there are no facilities provided.